drduh/YubiKey-Guide/README.md

 ## WSL
 The goal here is to make the SSH client inside WSL work together with the Windows agent you are using (gpg-agent.exe in our case).
 Here is what we are going to achieve:
 ![WSL agent architecture](media/schema_gpg.png)
-**Note** this works only for SSH agent forwarding.
+**Note**: this works only for SSH agent forwarding.
 Real GPG forwarding (encryption/decryption) is actually not supported.
-See the weasel-agent site for further information.
+See the [weasel-pageant](https://github.com/vuori/weasel-pageant) readme for further information.

 ### Prerequisites
 - Install Ubuntu >16.04 for WSL